microsoft/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

 Timeframe: 150 minutes

 ### Task 1: Review the relevant Microsoft documentation

-1. Review online documentation regarding Azure Active Directory at <https://docs.microsoft.com/en-us/azure/active-directory/> focusing in particular on its integration with Active Directory and its B2B capabilities.
+1. Review online documentation regarding Azure Active Directory at <https://docs.microsoft.com/en-us/azure/active-directory/> focusing on its integration with Active Directory and its B2B capabilities.

 ### Task 2: Validate the role in the Azure subscription